-Program Specification

-1. Awarding Institution Universitas Indonesia Double Degree: Universita as Indonesia and Partner University 2.
-Teaching Institution Universitas Indonesia Double Degree: Universita as Indonesia and Partner University 3.
+1. Awarding Institution Universitas Indonesia '' Awarding institution Double Degree: Universitas Indonesia and Partner University 2.
+Teaching Institution Universitas Indonesia Double Degree: Universit as Indonesia and Partner University 3.
 Programme Tittle Undergraduate Program i n Mechanical Engineering 4.
-Class Regular, Parallel and Inter 5.
-Final Award Sarjana Teknik (S.T) Double Degree: Sarjana T Bachelor of Engineering ( eknik (S.T) and B.Eng) 6.
-Accreditation / Recognition BAN-PT: A Accredited - AL JN-QA 7.
-Language(s) of Instruction Bahasa Indonesia and Eng lish 8.
+Class Regular, Parallel and Inte rnational 5.
+Final Award Sarjana Teknik (S.T) Double Degree: Sarjana T bachetor of Engineering (Bachelor of Engineering (B.Eng) 6.
+Accreditation / Recognition BAN-PT: A Accredited - AUN-QA 7.
+Language(s) of Instruction Bahasa Indonesia and English 8.
 Study Scheme (Full Time / Part Time) Full Time 9.
-Entry Requirements High school /equivalent, AND pass the entrance ex or D3 / Polytechnique / equivalent, am.
-10. Study Duration Designed for 4 years Type of Semester Number of Semester Number of weeks / semester Regular 8 17 Short (optional) 3 8 11.
-Graduate Profiles: Competent engineering graduates w in the field of mechanical engineerin adapt the professional challenge in t ho have abilities to design 1g and have the excellent a their work field and analyze the element and system attitude and character that can 12.
-List of Graduates Competency: Ability to analyze the problems edge of mathematics, numerica chemistry and life science), as Ability to design component, sy fill the realistical needs, for ex safety, sustainability and to una global perspective Ability to analyze the scientific including the data analysis of ti Ability to identify, to formulate the principles and calculation i Ability to use the method, skill tice such as material selection aided mechanical design Ability to design, to plan, to co tion Ability to be responsible to the ing problems Ability to conduct life long lear in mechanical engineering al method, statistical analy well as information techno ystem and/or thermofluid p ample law, economics, env derstand and/or to use pot problems by conducting re he results using the statistic e, to analyze and to solve t n mechanical elements and and modern engineering to and manufacturing process yely by visual, writing and induct and to evaluate the dividual and multidisciplin society and to obey the pr g field by applying the basic knowl- rsis and basic science (physics, plogy process and mechanical system to ful- rironment, social, politics, health and ential local and national resources in esearch and to publish the results, ical principles he engineering problems by applying d system design process ools that used for engineering prac- s, automation system and computer also verbal task for the given boundary condi- e or multicultural team rofessional ethics in solving engineer- ne knowledge on the relevant current issues
+Entry Requirements High school /equivalent, or D3 / Polytechnique / equivalent, AND pass the entrance exam.
+10. Study Duration Designed for 4 years Type of Semester Number of Semester Number of weeks / semester Regular egular 8 17 Short (optional) 3 8

+11. Graduate Profiles:

+Competent engineering graduates who have abilities to design and analyze the element and system in the field of mechanical engineering and have the excellent attitude and character that can adapt the professional challenge in their work field

+- 12. List of Graduates Competency: - Ability to analyze the problems in mechanical engineering field by applying the basic knowledge of mathematics, numerical method, statistical analysis and basic science (physics, chemistry and life science), as well as information technology - Ability to design component, system and/or thermofluid process and mechanical system to fulfill the realistical needs, for example law, economics, environment, social, politics, health and safety, sustainability and to understand and/or to use potential local and national resources in global perspective - Ability to analyze the scientific problems by conducting research and to publish the results, including the data analysis of the results using the statistical principles - 4.
+Ability to identify, to formulate, to analyze and to solve the engineering problems by applying the principles and calculation in mechanical elements and system design process - Ability to use the method, skill and modern engineering tools that used for engineering practice such as material selection and manufacturing process, automation system and computer aided mechanical design - 6.
+Ability to communicate effectively by visual, writing and also verbal - Ability to design, to plan, to conduct and to evaluate the task for the given boundary condition - 8.
+Ability to work effectively in individual and multidiscipline or multicultural team - Ability to be responsible to the society and to obey the professional ethics in solving engineering problems - 10.
+Ability to conduct life long learning including to access the knowledge on the relevant current issues

-12 As a Universitas Indonesia student, Program should have the following Able to use information and con Able to think critically, creative individual and group problems; Able to use verbal and writing of demic or non-academic acitivit Has an integrity and able to res Able to identify entrepreneursh every graduate of Mecha compenteces as follow: mmunication technology; ely, and innovatively and ha communication in good bal y; pect others; ip efforts which show inno nical Engineering Undergraduate ave intellectual curiosity to solve the nasa Indonesia and English for aca- vation and autonomy based on ethics
+- 12 As a Universitas Indonesia student, every graduate of Mechanical Engineering Undergraduate Program should have the following compenteces as follow: - 1.
+Able to use information and communication technology; - Able to think critically, creatively, and innovatively and have intellectual curiosity to solve the individual and group problems; - Able to use verbal and writing communication in good bahasa Indonesia and English for academic or non-academic acitivity; - 4.
+Has an integrity and able to respect others; - 5.
+Able to identify entrepreneurship efforts which show innovation and autonomy based on ethics

 13 Classification of Subjects

 No. Classification Credit Hours (SKS) Percentage

 i University General Subjects 18 12,5 %

 ii Basic Engineering Subjects 30 20,8 %

 iii Core Subjects 68 47,2 %

 iv Elective Subjects 16 11,1 %

-v Internship, Seminar, Undergraduate Thesis, Project 12 8,4 %
+٧ Internship, Seminar, Undergraduate Thesis, Project 12 8,4 %

 Total 144 100 %

 14. Total Credit Hours to Graduate 144 SKS